Signs Of Autism During Pregnancy: Causes & Risks 2023

 Children also show signs of autism at 12 months,[4] such as:

-Nevertheless, there are certain things pregnant women can do to reduce the risk of autism during pregnancy and birth.
+Nevertheless, there are certain things pregnant women can do to reduce the risk.

 How Pregnancy May Shape A Child’s Autism